Natália Pereira

-Natália Zilio Pereira (born 4 April 1989) is a Brazilian professional volleyball player who won with the Brazil women's national volleyball team the gold medal in the 2012 Summer Olympics.
+Natália Zilio Pereira (born 4 April 1989) is a Brazilian professional volleyball player who won the gold medal with the Brazilian national volleyball team in the 2012 Summer Olympics.

 Career

 Pereira was part of the Brazilian team who won the gold medal in the 2012 Summer Olympics.

 During the 2015 FIVB Club World Championship, Pereira played with the Brazilian club Rexona Ades Rio and her team lost the bronze medal match to the Swiss Voléro Zürich.
 She won the Most Valuable Player award and the gold medal of the 2016 FIVB World Grand Prix.
 One year later, she won the 2017 FIVB World Grand Prix gold medal and the Most Valuable Player and Best Outside Spiker individual awards.
 Pereira won the 2017 South American Championship Best Outside Spiker.